tunnell/wax/_sources/installation.txt

 Installation
 ============

-TODO: Make all 'cito' and program names small caps or bold or italic.

-Every attempt is made to make 'cito' as portable as possible and install in a wide range of environments.
+Every attempt is made to make `cito` as portable as possible and install in a wide range of environments.
 However, installation instructions are given for Ubuntu 12 LTS.